Emlyn Koster: Biography

-Honored by the University of Ottawa as a Distinguished Alumnus, his educational, scientific and civic contributions have been recognized by awards including the Humanitarian of the Year by the American Conference on Diversity presented by the President of The New York Times Company and the Chevalier Medal of France’s L’Ordre des Palmes Académique.
+Honored by the University of Ottawa as a Distinguished Alumnus, his educational, scientific and civic contributions have been recognized by awards including the Humanitarian of the Year by the American Conference on Diversity, presented by the President of The New York Times Company, and the Chevalier Medal of France’s L’Ordre des Palmes Académique.
 Conference keynote invitations have come from Australia, the Asia-Pacific Rim, Central and South America, western Europe, and across Canada and the United States.
 Advisory, board and committee appointments have assisted the American Association for the Advancement of Science, Association of Science-Technology Centers, Challenger Center for Space Science Education, International Coalition of Sites of Conscience, and the Getty and Noyce Leadership Institutes.
 He has been invited to testify before the United States Congress and United Nations.
-For the Paris-based International Council of Museums, he is on its global task force to update the museum definition.
+For the Paris-based International Council of Museums, he has been on its global task force to update the museum definition.

 In an article about the future of science museums, The Informal Learning Review opined that “the word relevancy is irrevocably connected to [Emlyn Koster]”.
 Science Centers in This Century, which he co-edited, was published in English and Mandarin.
 The first museum CEO to address a TED Conference, his work is featured in Reinventing the Museum and cited in Museums and Public Value, recent benchmark compilations in the museum field.
 The University of Chicago Press and Routledge have requested his cover endorsements for their new books.
-In 2012, he led a team to compose the concluding declaration at a workshop funded by the National Science Foundation on the future of natural history museums.
-The 70th anniversary book by the International Council of Museums on Museums, Ethics and Cultural Heritage, published by Routledge in summer 2016, includes his invited chapter on nature and science museums in an externally responsible context.
+The future of nature and science museums has been a recent focus: in 2012, he led a team to compose the concluding declaration at a workshop funded by the National Science Foundation; the 70th anniversary book of the International Council of Museums on Museums, Ethics and Cultural Heritage in summer 2016 included his invited chapter on these institutions in an externally responsible context; and a book in press on The Future of Natural History Museums includes his invited chapter on their need for a holistic ethos.